Regulations Governing the Use of Computer Facilities and Services

 - Be considerate, keep the noise down and do not disturb other users.

-- Do not spread computer virus.
+- Do not spread computer virus or spyware.
 Check your files for virus regularly with the virus scanning and cleaning tools provided.
 Report virus infections to the IT Help Desk.

 - Take good care of your personal belongings while inside computer rooms.
 OCIO assumes no responsibility for any loss of personal items.